lmestel/staticcms-starter-12221/README.md

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/kickstartDS/staticcms-starter&stack=cms)

-Once the initial build finishes, you can invite yourself as a user.
-Go to the Identity tab in your new site configuration, click "Invite" and send yourself an invite.
+Once the initial build finishes, you will receive an "Invite" email to login to Static CMS.

-Now you're all set, and you can start editing content!

 ## How to use it?